 Are you a landowner with 10 to 100 or more acres of wooded or vacation land?
 Do you manage a forested tract for a town, land trust, hunting club, or Audubon or other conservation chapter?
-If your property and your general area don’t have much (or any) young forest, you may want to do wildlife a favor and improve people’s wildlife-oriented recreation by creating some young forest and shrubland.
+If your general area don’t have much (or any) young forest, you may want to do wildlife a favor and improve people’s wildlife-oriented recreation by creating some early successional habitat on your property.

 The first steps toward bringing a young forest component to a tract of land can seem complex and even daunting.
 They can also be very rewarding.